Targets and Indicators

 Number of (a) plant and (b) animal genetic resources for food and agriculture secured in either medium- or long-term conservation facilities

-Proportion of local breeds classified as being at risk, not-at-risk or at unknown level of risk of extinction
+Proportion of local breeds classified as being at risk of extinction

 Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries